 Preview and order the eBook now.
 The truth can save your life.

 Crossbow Communications specializes in issue management and public affairs.
 Call 602-999-7204 or write to Gary Chandler to join our campaign and coalition for truth and reform. email@example.com.
 Together, we can prevent Alzheimer’s disease and autism.

 Neurodegenerative diseases are the fastest-growing causes of death around the world.
 The mismanagement of infectious waste is contributing to the epidemic.

 Dr. Stanley Prusiner earned a Nobel Prize in 1997 for his pioneering research on deadly prions—an infectious form of protein that connects a deadly spectrum disease called transmissible spongiform encephalopathy (TSE).
 The operative word is “transmissible.”
 TSEs include Alzheimer’s disease, Parkinson’s disease, Creutzfeldt-Jakob disease, mad cow disease and chronic wasting disease in deer, elk, moose and reindeer.
-TSE is also killing dolphins, whales and many other species of mammals.
+TSE is also killing dolphins, whales, camels and many other species of mammals.
 It’s the environmental equivalent of Pandora’s Box.
 Actually, it’s Pandora’s Lunchbox.

 President Obama awarded Prusiner the National Medal of Science in 2010 to recognize the importance of his work.
 Unfortunately, this groundbreaking research is being ignored.
 This negligence is fueling a public health disaster around the world, as critical pathways are being ignored and mismanaged.
 The mismanagement also is contributing to the global surge in autism.